zachMitchell/lemonBot/adminManual.md

 ```
 /del @cottonEyeJoe 5
 ```
 This reads slightly differently.
-Instead of directly being 5 messages, it now says "delete @cottonEyeJoe's messages within a 5 message radius"
+Instead of directly being 5 messages, it now says "delete @cottonEyeJoe's messages within a 5 message range"

 In other words, the number `5` is how far you want to search for things to delete.
-If there are `4` messages from @cottonEyeJoe from your radius of 5, only those 4 will be removed.
+If there are `4` messages from @cottonEyeJoe from your range of 5, only those 4 will be removed.

 Here's one more main example:
 ```